dynarithmic/twain_library/README.md

 ----
 ###### Quick Example (Python)

 Here is a python example using the [ctypes](https://docs.python.org/3/library/ctypes.html) module and using the [dtwain.py](https://github.com/dynarithmic/twain_library/tree/master/programming_language_bindings/Python) file that defines the DTWAIN constants.
-The program gives an example of acquiring a BMP image from a TWAIN device installed on your system:
+The program gives an example of selecting a TWAIN device installed on your system, displaying a list of the capabilities available to the device, and acquiring a BMP image:

 ```python